Summer!

 Car Travels

-Though it may seem obvious, never leave your dog in the car, unattended.
-Have you ever sat in your car, with no a/c in the heat?
-Even in moderate temperatures, it can become uncomfortable, and in the summer, can quickly lead to heat stroke or worse.
-Those with a truck, should not put their dog in the bed when traveling.
-Not only is this unsafe due to potential car accidents, but the bed of a truck, like asphalt, can reach extreme temperatures burning your pup’s feet and without shade, they have nowhere to go to avoid the heat.
+Though it may seem obvious, never leave your dog in the car unattended.
+Have you ever sat in your car with no a/c in the heat?
+Even in moderate temperatures, it can become uncomfortable, and in the summer it can quickly lead to heat stroke or worse.
+Those with a truck should not put their dog in the bed when traveling.
+Not only is this unsafe due to potential car accidents, but the bed of a truck, like asphalt, can reach extreme temperatures, burning your pup’s feet.
+Without shade, they have nowhere to go to avoid the heat.
+Consider purchasing window shades for your car so your companion(s) can enjoy a more comfortable climate while riding with you.
+And please, always keep a bowl in your vehicle to provide your pup with a way to drink water.

 If You Are, They Are

-Have you ever heard the saying “If it’s too hot for you, it’s too hot for your dog?”
+Have you ever heard the saying, “If it’s too hot for you, it’s too hot for your dog?”
 Don’t leave your pup outside in the heat.
 Bring them in, give them water, and keep them cool.
-This goes for the colder months as well; if you’re uncomfortable, chances are your dog is too.
+This applies to the colder months as well; if you’re uncomfortable, chances are your dog is too.
+It doesn’t matter if you’re going to the lake, the beach, the park, etc.; make sure you find a way to keep your pup in the shade as much as possible.
+This is especially important for hanging out in one spot for an extended time.

-What To Look Out For
+What to Look Out For

 Your pup can easily become dehydrated when playing around in the heat.
 Even lounging in the sun can lead to dehydration if not careful.
 Dehydration is caused by a loss of fluids via panting, urinating, and even through the pads of their feet.
 Even if they’re playing and seem fine, you know best.
 Be sure to keep your pup cool, and shaded, give breaks and plenty of water.